mateng0915/vim-config-used-for-c-developer/README.md

 # vim-config-used-for-c-developer
-This is vim config setting

-Using this git's vim config setting our vim can become the good ide which used c++ developer
+This is vim config setting for c++ developer

 ## MAC
 If using macosx, the ctag can not support ctag -R, pls install new ctag

+## Vundle install

+brew install vundle

 ## Global Search plugin prepare
 1. Prepare the ag